apache/druid/docs/operations/single-server.md

 ## Druid auto start

-Setting up a new Druid cluster can sometimes be complicated as there are several runtime properties required by each service.
-Each process must also be given the appropriate jvm arguments so that the system can perform optimally.
+Druid includes a launch script, `bin/start-druid` that automatically sets various memory-related parameters based on available processors and memory.
+It accepts optional arguments such as list of services, total memory and a config directory to override default jvm arguments and service-specific runtime properties.

 `start-druid` is a generic launch script capable of starting any set of Druid services on a server.
 It accepts optional arguments such as list of services, total memory and a config directory to override default jvm arguments and service-specific runtime properties.
-All other reference configurations (e.g. `micro`, `small`, `xlarge`) can be obtained by passing the correct memory to this script.
-Druid services will use all processors and upto 80% memory on the system.
+Druid services will use all processors and up to 80% memory on the system.
 For details about possible arguments, run `bin/start-druid --help`.

 The corresponding launch scripts (e.g. `start-micro-quickstart`) are now deprecated.

 ## Single server reference configurations